 Figure 1: Patent Family Tree Visualization of Tesla’s EP3776696.A1

 Tesla’s patent family of EP3776696.A1 for dry electrode technology originates from a U.S. provisional application filed on March 30, 2018 (US201862650903.P a.k.a.
 62/650,903).
 This initial filing acts as a foundation, setting the priority date for subsequent patent applications across different jurisdictions.
-In the U.S. patent system, provisional applications do not mature into issued patents themselves but serve as a placeholder, securing an early filing date and giving applicants up to a year to refine their invention before filing a formal, non-provisional application.
+In the U.S. patent system, provisional applications do not mature into issued patents themselves but serve as a placeholder.
+Thus securing an early filing date and giving applicants up to a year to refine their invention before filing a formal, non-provisional application.
 For Tesla, this early priority date allowed them to build upon and expand the claims through later applications across multiple countries.

 Figure 2: Filing and Grant Status Across Key Markets for Tesla’s Dry Electrode Patents